opcaic/server/docs/game_modules.md

 ## Game module interface

-This section lists the expected behavior from the game module implementation:
+This section lists the expected behavior from the game module implementation.
+Following behavior is same for all entry points.

+Logs:
+- Standard tex output should be logged to stdout, this should preferably be short.
+- Stderr stream can be used for more detailed logs, which can be used for debugging.

+Exit value:
+- `0` if the action finished successfully
+- `200` if the the action finished successfully, but with negative result.
+This value should be used to indicate e.g. that the validation was unsuccessfull.
+- Any other value indicates an error inside the game module, This should happen only when the game module's implementation is buggy.

 ### Checker entrypoint

 Input arguments:

-> [In folder] [Bot src folder]
+    [In folder] [Bot src folder]

 Outputs:
-- None, only log to stdout

-Exit value: nonzero when failed
+- None

 ### Compiler entrypoint

 Input arguments:

-> [In folder] [Bot src folder] [Bot bin folder]
+    [In folder] [Bot src folder] [Bot bin folder]

 Outputs:
 - Store any files needed for execution to provided bin folder
-- log to stdout

-Exit value: nonzero when failed

 ### Validator entrypoint

 Input arguments:

-> [In folder] [Bot bin folder]
+    [In folder] [Bot bin folder]

 Outputs:
-- None, only log to stdout

-Exit value: nonzero when failed
+- None

 ### Executor entrypoint

 Input arguments:

-> [In folder] [bin root folder] [out folder]
+    [In folder] [Bot 0 bin folder]...[Bot N bin folder] [Out folder]

 Outputs:
-- Store logs to out directory (perhaps even bot-specific logs)
+- If applicable, store bot-specific logs into provided output folder, names should be in format `bot.[index].log`, where `[index]` is the zero-based index of the folder the bot came from.
 - store result.json to output directory

-Exit value: nonzero when failed